EORM Symposium 2025

 Co-Organizers

-Revilla-i-Domingo rdomingo@eorm.eu University of Vienna, Austria
+Revilla-i-Domingo rdomingo@eorm.eu Sapienza University of Rome, Italy

 Venue